Infant & Toddler

-If your child is an infant/toddler, and they
+If your children are infant/toddler age, and they

 are awake, go spend time with them!

-If they're sleeping, go take a shower or do something that refreshes and relaxes you.
+If they're sleeping, go take a shower, have a snack, or do something that refreshes and relaxes you.

 GET OFF THE COMPUTER.